 Shearman & Sterling

 Shearman is offering all its global staff and fee-earners sabbaticals on reduced pay.
-The voluntary leave program will allow participants to take up between three and six months off work at 30% pay, the firm confirmed on Friday, but that will be increased to 40% if they engage in pro bono work during their voluntary leave.
+The voluntary leave program will allow participants to take up between three and six months off work at 30% pay, the firm confirmed, but that will be increased to 40% if they engage in pro bono work during their voluntary leave.

 Sheppard, Mullin, Richter & Hampton